Antipode-SOSP23/antipode-post-notification/README.md

                 --messageCount 10
     ```

-    - Go the the dashboard and you should see 10 messages enqueued and dequeued
+    - Go the the dashboard of the created broker in AWS and you should see 10 messages enqueued and dequeued

 7. Create a secret for MQ lambda access on the primary region:
     `aws secretsmanager create-secret --region us-east-1 --name antipode-mq --secret-string '{"username": "antipode", "password": "antipode1antipode"}' `